nakulmitra/java-tutorial/object-oriented-programming/abstract/AbstractClasses.md

 ```

 ## Characteristics of Abstract Classes
-* `Cannot be instantiated:` You cannot create an object of an abstract class directly.
+* `Cannot be instantiated:` We cannot create an object of an abstract class directly.
-* `Can have both abstract and concrete methods:` This flexibility allows you to define behaviors that are common to all subclasses while leaving specific implementations to the subclasses.
+* `Can have both abstract and concrete methods:` This flexibility allows us to define behaviors that are common to all subclasses while leaving specific implementations to the subclasses.
 * `Can contain constructors:` Even though abstract classes cannot be instantiated, they can still have constructors, which can be used by subclasses.
-* `Can have fields and methods:` Unlike interfaces, abstract classes can contain fields, making them suitable for situations where you want to share state among subclasses.
+* `Can have fields and methods:` Unlike interfaces, abstract classes can contain fields, making them suitable for situations where we want to share state among subclasses.
 * `Supports inheritance:` Abstract classes can extend other classes and be extended by other classes.

 ## Abstract Methods